-DMX is a platform for knowledge management and collaboration.
+DMX is a knowledge building platform.
 It is developed by DMX Systems.
 DMX is a web application.
 It comes with a built-in Jetty web server and a default web client that brings the application to your browser.

 DMX is Free Software¶